(Effective Fall 2019)

 232 Data Structures and Problem Solving

-An advanced problem-solving course that focuses on the design and analysis of data structures including lists, stacks, queues, trees, and hash tables.
-Concepts in generic programming are also introduced.
-The lab component focuses on the implementation of data structures and their application to solving complex problems.
+An advanced problem-solving course that focuses on the design, analysis and application of data structures including lists, stacks, queues, trees, and hash tables.
+Concepts in generic and functional programming are introduced.
+This course also further develops understanding and use of asymptotic analysis.

 Prerequisite: Completion of two of the following courses: MATH 170,171, 211 and 270.
 This course is cross-listed as MATH 241.
-This course fulfills the QR graduation requirement.
 Offered in even numbered spring semesters.